What’s on BT Sport this week? Listings, highlights, what to watch - TheNewsTrace

-The sporting calendar has been decimated due to the coronavirus pandemic however the present should go on for BT Sport with loads of motion to sink your tooth into this week.
+The sporting calendar has been decimated due to the coronavirus pandemic however the present should go on for BT Sport with loads of motion to sink your enamel into this week.

-RadioTimes.com will deliver you a weekly replace showcasing a few of the high highlights arising on BT Sport over the following week.
+RadioTimes.com will deliver you a weekly replace showcasing among the prime highlights developing on BT Sport over the subsequent week.

 Time: 7:00pm